 1. Manual Books of Accounts

-The manual books of accounts are those that you can easily buy in the market, such as book stores and shops selling office supplies.
-They are the columnar books that you need to fill by handwriting the accounting entries in the respective ledgers, journals, and subsidiary books.
+The manual books of accounts are those you can easily buy in the market, such as bookstores and shops selling office supplies.
+They are the columnar books you must fill by handwriting the accounting entries in the respective ledgers, journals, and subsidiary books.
 These are the easiest to obtain and maintain and are most common, especially for small business owners.

 a.
 Documentary Requirements